rollerozxa/bubble-blast/README.md

 ## Credits/Attribution
 This game makes use of the [*undefined medium*](https://undefined-medium.com/) font by Andi Rueckel, licensed under the SIL Open Font License v1.1.

+Thanks to a certain Polish friend for the idea of higher resolution vectorised bubble graphics. <3

-Credits to Magma Mobile for the original Bubble Blast...
+Also credits to Magma Mobile for (what I assume to be) the original Bubble Blast...
 By the way why did you guys remove Bubble Blast Legacy? :'(